valentinbiz/benchIt/README.md

 # BenchIt - React Native Application

-Welcome to BenchIt, a team project created with React Native.
-This is a one stop shop for getting , including prerequisites, installation, and usage.
+Welcome to BenchIt, a team project created with React Native

 ## Table of Contents